DETAILED ACTION

 a control system (“the controller 15 detects the full opening of the light shield doors 2b, 2c… when an operation switch (not shown) on the control panel 14 is turned on with the light shield doors 2a, 2b, 2c being fully open, an operation start timer is actuated”, col.5, lines 3-11, and “the door closing detecting switches 12 are turned on, allowing the controller 15 to detect the fully closure of the light shield doors 2b, 2c, col.5, lines 29-33) so as to selectively block light emitted from the germicidal light source in selected directions (doors 2b and 2c being closed/partially open/fully open in Fig. 1-4 selectively blocks light emitted in selected directions).

-wherein the germicidal light blocker comprises a first barrier (doors 2b and 2c, Fig. 3) which is fixed in position with respect to the germicidal light source (the light source 3 mounted to doors 2b and 2c move as one, Fig. 3) which moves with the germicidal light source and has a reflecting surface (col.4, 2nd paragraph) which reflects germicidal light in a direction to and out from a second side of the germicidal light source (col.4, 2nd paragraph), the germicidal light source and first barrier being rotatable relative to the moveable support (second barrier being door 2a, which is fixed to the base 4, and doors 2b and 2c being rotatable with respect to base 4, Fig. 3);
+wherein the germicidal light blocker comprises a first barrier (doors 2b and 2c, Fig. 3) which is fixed in position with respect to the germicidal light source (the light source 3 mounted to doors 2b and 2c move as one, Fig. 3) which moves with the germicidal light source and has a reflecting surface (col.4, 2nd paragraph) which reflects germicidal light in a direction to and out from a second side of the germicidal light source (col.4, 2nd paragraph), the germicidal light source and first barrier being rotatable relative to the moveable support (second barrier being door 2a, which is fixed to the base 4, and doors 2b and 2c being rotatable with respect to base 4, Fig. 3) so as to direct germicidal light in any selected direction (Fig. 2-4 showing different configurations of the doors 2a-c) without requiring movement of the moveable support (base 4 does not move when the first barriers are moved, Fig. 2-4);

-wherein the first barrier and the second barrier (doors 2a-c, Fig. 3) are controlled by the control system (open/close switches 11 and 12, Fig. 1-4) such that the germicidal light source is completely encapsulated with respect to its surrounding environment (closed configuration of Fig. 2), eliminating an amount of the germicidal light emitted from the disinfection apparatus (closed doors 2a-c eliminates the angle/direction of emitted germicidal radiation in the door configurations of Fig. 3 or 4) by controlling a relative position of the first barrier and the second barrier (all three doors 2a-c working in conjunction to provide a specific angle/direction of emitted germicidal radiation, Fig. 2-4), and
+wherein the first barrier and the second barrier (doors 2a-c, Fig. 3) are controlled by the control system (open/close switches 11 and 12, Fig. 1-4) such that the germicidal light source can be partially or completely encapsulated with respect to its surrounding environment (closed configuration of Fig. 2), by reducing or eliminating the amount of the germicidal light emitted from the disinfection apparatus (closed doors 2a-c eliminates the angle/direction of emitted germicidal radiation in the door configurations of Fig. 3 or 4) by controlling a relative position of the first barrier and the second barrier (all three doors 2a-c working in conjunction to provide a specific angle/direction of emitted germicidal radiation, Fig. 2-4).

-wherein the germicidal light is directed into the surrounding environment (Fig. 2-4) in a direction determined by the relative position of the first barrier and the second barrier (all three doors 2a-c working in conjunction to provide a specific angle/direction of emitted germicidal radiation, Fig. 2-4).
+While Kobayashi teaches wherein the germicidal light is directed into the surrounding environment (Fig. 2-4) in a direction determined by the relative position of the first barrier and the second barrier (all three doors 2a-c working in conjunction to provide a specific angle/direction of emitted germicidal radiation, Fig. 2-4), Kobayashi fails to specifically teach wherein the control system is configured to adjust the relative position of the first barrier with respect to the movable support to change a direction in which the germicidal light is emitted without requiring movement of the moveable support.

 Lloyd teaches a UV disinfection system (Fig. 1), wherein the controller (processing circuitry 51, Fig. 5B) further comprises a detector (sensor 30, which is an imaging system, [0060]) which detects a presence of one or more of an object and a person in a vicinity of the disinfection apparatus (“where a person in the environment 100 is located and/or where the unprotected skin and head of a person in the environment is located”, [0060] and “objects in an environment that are not exposed to germicidal radiation at one point in time may be exposed to germicidal radiation at other times as a result of changing inputs and computer analyses”, [0059]), wherein the controller controls a direction of said germicidal light from the germicidal light source in response to the presence of said object and said person that is detected (“rapidly scan and decontaminate the “safe” areas with one or more of a direction, intensity, and shape controlled beam of germicidal radiation”, [0034]).